 Royal Parade of King Jeongjo

 King Jeongjo visited his father’s tomb every year (over 60 times in total).
-In the same time, there were 13 solemn processions since the tomb was moved to its final destination.
+At the same time, there were 13 solemn processions since the tomb was moved to its final destination.
 The march of the royal court from Seoul to the tomb near the fortress of Suwon lasted 8 days.
 It was attended by the immediate family, servants and the army.

 The first march took place due to the 60th birthday of the king’s mother.
 This moment was described in detail by royal historians and illustrated by the best cartoonists.
 In 1975, the Royal Record Book of long-distance processions (“Won Haeng Eul Myo Jeong Ri Eui Gwe”) was created.
 It contains all the details of the procession in writing and in illustrations.
 Today, this work can be seen not only in the city archive.
 It is also painted on ceramic tiles along the Chekngyechecheon stream.
 The wall painting of Banchado of King Jeongjo, illustrating the march of the royal procession, is told on more than 5100 ceramic tiles.
 This image is the largest work of this type in the world.